 Italian Sausages In Wine

-First time I came across this delicious recipe was in an Italian cookbook.
-You might have heard of it before.
-It is originally called ’salsicce al vino’ in Italian.
-Sure enough it can also be prepared with a splash of red wine (and balsamic vinegar) but I like the white wine version just a little more.
-I don’t know why.
-It’s a matter of taste, I guess.
-But go on and do as you like.
-I added some fresh thyme which gives this savory Italian sausage dish the perfect Tuscany earthiness it deserves.
-What type of sausages should you use?
-Whatever buggers you can find.
-I mainly buy sausages containing a mixture of veal and pork mince for this one.
+I also added some fresh thyme which gives this savory Italian sausage dish the perfect Tuscany earthiness it deserves.
+And what type of sausages should you use?
+Whatever buggers you can find, just make sure that they are not too spicy or smoky because those flavors might overshadow the subtle wine sauce.
+Which would really be a shame.
+I mainly buy fatty sausages containing a mixture of veal and also pork mince for this one.
 Velvety texture and fragile flavor, backed up by the white wine sauce…

 - 12,5 oz fresh sausages (350 g)